jfberrutti/jfberrutti.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello there!
-I am Felipe Berrutti, a fifth year PhD candidate in Economics at [Northwestern University](https://economics.northwestern.edu).
+I am Felipe Berrutti.
+I received my PhD in Economics from [Northwestern University](https://economics.northwestern.edu) in 2024.
+I work as an Associate at [Analysis Group](https://www.analysisgroup.com) in San Francisco.

 I am interested in empirical industrial organization and applied microeconomics.
-[My work](https://jfberrutti.github.io/projects/) focuses on how market structure and regulation affect firm behavior and consumer welfare in markets for technological products.
+[My academic work](https://jfberrutti.github.io/projects/) focuses on how market structure and regulation affect firm behavior and consumer welfare in markets for technological products.

 You can contact me via <a href="mailto:jfberrutti@u.northwestern.edu">email</a>, or reach me via [LinkedIn](https://www.linkedin.com/in/felipe-berrutti-0bb54832).